ricardopieper/donkey-lang/Freyr VM.md

 Modes:
-    -       = pops an address from the stack, and stores to it rel     = compute address relative (+/-) to function base pointer.
+    -       = pops an address from the stack, and stores to it.
+Pops the value and then the address. rel     = compute address relative (+/-) to function base pointer.
 See +/- notation imm     = (Immediate) load address given by an absolute address